Student Technology FAQs

 It is up to the user to decide what software they will need.
-McDaniel College does not require students to have specific software installed on the machine, as it is your personal machine.
-If you do need to use a program that you do not own, you may use one of our many computer labs on campus, as they have a wide variety of software (i.e. Office, Photoshop, etc.).
+McDaniel College does not require students to have specific software installed on the computer, as it is your personal computer.
+If you need to use a program that you do not own, you may use one of our many computer labs on campus, as they have a wide variety of software (e.g. Office, Photoshop, SPSS, etc.).

 10. Where can I buy software?

 Download the Microsoft Office Suite that comes free with your Office 365 account. (https://login.microsoftonline.com) Use your McDaniel College email address and password.

 If you want to configure Outlook on your computer, visit the McDaniel IT portal and follow the step by step instructions provided on this link: https://it.mcdaniel.edu/help-support/office-365.

 We have nine computing labs on campus.
 All have access to the Internet.

 - Charlson Lab in Hoover Library (24--hour access during regular semester) – 12 iMacs, 8 Windows computers